This section of the Application Guide covers:

 Can I apply to more than one course?

-You can apply to as many courses as you like for 2021-22 study, and many applicants apply to more than one course.
+You can apply to as many courses as you like for 2022-23 entry, and many applicants apply to more than one course.
 If you are applying to more than one course, check that you meet the entry requirements for each one and that all of the relevant courses are still open to applications.
+Please let your referees know that they may receive multiple reference requests if you are intending to apply for more than one course.

-For each course, you will need to submit a full and separate application with all supporting documents, including references, and pay an application fee.
-This policy applies to all applications except:
+For each course to which you wish to apply, you will need to submit a full and separate application with all supporting documents, including references, and pay an application fee.
+There are two exceptions:

 - applications to more than one Physics DPhil: these do not require a separate application.

-You will not be able to study a full-time graduate course alongside any other graduate course at Oxford or any other institution.
+You will not be able to study a full-time graduate course alongside any other graduate course at the University Oxford or any other institution.

 How do I start another application?